Fair City: Production

 Running in parallel with the writing process is the production process, which includes: casting, wardrobe, make-up, design and construction of sets, purchase of props, finding locations, booking facilities, developing schedules, sound, and other administrative tasks involved in managing a large production.

 Each week rehearsals for the four episodes take place on Saturday and Monday.
 Shooting takes place on Tuesday, Wednesday, Thursday and Friday.
 On Tuesday and Wednesday, the interior scenes are filmed at Studios A and C on RTÉ's Montrose campus.
 The exterior scenes are filmed on the lot within the grounds of the RTÉ Headquarters on Thursday and on location on Friday.
 Each day, 15 scenes are filmed.
 Scripts are prepared up to six months in advance, and episodes are shot six weeks before being aired.
 Four episodes are filmed every week.
 After shooting an episode, an editor will go through the episode scene by scene with the director.
 They will choose which shots to retain and which to cut.

 From 1989 until 1994, all interior shots were filmed at Ardmore Studios, near Bray, County Wicklow.
 In 1994, production moved to studios at Montrose specifically adapted to cater for the show.
 Like Brookside, all exterior shots were initially filmed at real houses in a real cul-de-sac in Barron Place, Drumcondra and later in Booterstown.
 Due to the difficulties involved with shooting outside of a controlled environment (e.g. having to negotiate with residents, traffic noise, etc.), it was decided to build a streetscape, known as the lot.
 In 1992, the Fair City lot was built at Ardmore, where set designers replicated the facades and interiors of the original houses.
 In 1994, a new lot was built at the grounds of RTÉ.
 In 2018, production moved again for the first time in decades to the present lot in RTE.
-On each set appliances such as washing machines and gas cookers don't actually work most of the time.
+On each set appliances such as washing machines and gas cookers do not actually work most of the time.

 The show has had four different opening sequences and five different theme tunes.
 The opening features several scenes of contemporary Dublin, while the closing credits shows a frozen image of the River Liffey.

 Writing

 The series is planned in various stages.
 The first stage is the development of story and plot, which is carried out by a team of writers.
 Once the stories have been fleshed out and agreed, a scene breakdown is created.
 The episodes are then assigned to script writers, who create the dialogue and stage directions for the actors.

+Writers who have worked on Fair City scripts and storylines include Anna Carey, Sarah Francis, and Michelle Duffy.